CyrylSz/scene-tree-as-text/README.md

 # Scene Tree As Text

 ## Introduction
-A Godot 4.4 EditorPlugin that generates a text representation of your scene trees, optionally including changes made in the Inspector.
+This Godot 4.4 EditorPlugin generates a text representation of your scene trees, optionally including changes made in the Inspector.
 It's perfect for documenting scenes, debugging, or getting more effective help from AI models.

 ![Example](/visuals/1.png)